LinkedIn Search And Discovery: A Complete Guide

 1. Identifying High-Value Videos

-Discovery signals often help surface videos that already demonstrate strong relevance and engagement.
+Discovery signals often surface videos that already demonstrate strong relevance and audience engagement.

-These videos are more likely to contain useful insights validated by professional audiences.
+These videos are more likely to contain insights validated by professional communities.

 2. Supporting Offline Learning and Internal Reference